Canada to expedite approval of new nuclear projects, energy minister says

 Canada's deep experience with nuclear means it can "leverage its experience and its technology to create jobs and economic opportunity," Wilkinson added.

-($1 = 1.3573 Canadian dollars) (Reporting by Steve Scherer and Rod Nickel, additional reporting by Nia Williams Editing by Denny Thomas and Nick Zieminski)
+($1 = 1.3573 Canadian dollars) (Reporting by Steve Scherer and Rod Nickel, additional reporting by Nia Williams Editing by Denny Thomas, Nick Zieminski and Diane Craft)